hvrdhn/Explainable-News-Recommendation-Using-LLMs-and-Knowledge-Graphs/README.md

-# Explainable Real-Time News Recommendation Using LLMs and Knowledge Graphs
+# Explainable News Recommendation Using LLMs and Knowledge Graphs

 A two-component news recommendation system that combines Large Language Models (LLMs) and dynamic Knowledge Graphs (KGs) to deliver personalized, explainable, and real-time news recommendations.